-In Hook’s Shortcuts preferences pane you can configure two global keyboard shortcuts.
-Those are shortcuts that work even if neither Hook’s contextual window nor Hook’s menu bar window are open, so long as you’ve launched Hook.
-The global commands are
+In Hookmark’s Shortcuts preferences pane you can configure several global keyboard shortcuts.
+Those are shortcuts that work even if neither Hookmark’s contextual window nor Hookmark’s menu bar window are open, so long as you’ve launched Hookmark.
+The global commands are:

 Each shortcut can be enabled or disabled with a checkbox.

-This is the command to use to invoke Hook.
+⌃H (control-key H).
+This is the command to use to invoke Hookmark.

-You can assign a different global hotkey or key combination with which to invoke the Hook window.
+You can assign a different and/or additional global hotkey or key combination with which to invoke the Hookmark window.
 This will override any other application which uses the same keys, so choose keys which won’t conflict with anything important.
-If you uncheck the box it will disable the hotkey.
+If you uncheck the checkbox to the left of the keyboard shortcut, Hookmark will not respond to the specified hotkey.

-You can also configure a global keyboard shortcut for showing Hook’s menu bar window.
+You can also configure a global keyboard shortcut for showing Hookmark’s menu bar window.

-You can configure most of Hookmark’s menu items in the same way as you can most Mac apps.
-For instance, you can change the keyboard shortcuts for,
+You can also configure most of Hookmark’s menu items in the same way as you can most Mac apps.
+For instance, you can change the keyboard shortcuts for

 Hookmark has many keyboard shortcuts.
-They are listed in All Commands & Shortcuts – Hook.
+They are listed in All Commands & Shortcuts.
 Reading that document is an excellent way to learn what Hookmark can do for you.